jnbdz/SunsetERP/README.md

 SunsetERP is based on a heavily modified version of [OFBiz](https://ofbiz.apache.org/) to run on Quarkus.

-Here are some of the features of SunsetERP:
+Here are some of the features of SunsetERP/OFBiz:
 - Accounting (agreements, invoicing, vendor management, general ledger)
 - Asset maintenance
 - Catalogue and product management